emunozh/smum/docs/2-sm.rst

 the constructed sample survey income levels.
 The figure also shows the absolute and specific error of the calibration.
-The estimated total income, i.e. the sum of all households’ income in the synthetic sample survey differs by 0.01% from the official total income of the city reported on 2016.
+The estimated total income, i.e. the sum of all households’ income in the synthetic sample survey differs by 0.01% from the official total income of the city reported in 2016.
 This means that the income estimation of the model has been calibrated properly.
 The computed calibration `k-factor` is used for the estimation of income for all other simulation years.

 Following this schema, the model is able to compute all type of variables.
-On this section, the model is implemented for the estimation of electricity consumption levels as well as water consumption levels.
+In this section, the model is implemented for the estimation of electricity consumption levels as well as water consumption levels.
 The estimation of water and electricity consumption makes use of previously estimated income levels for